MicrosoftDocs/azure-docs/articles/active-directory/hybrid/how-to-connect-group-writeback-v2.md

  If a `directorySetting` named **Group.Unified** doesn't exist, the default directory setting is applied and newly created Microsoft 365 groups **will automatically** be written back.

- If a `directorySetting` named **Group.Unified** exists with a `NewUnifiedGroupWritebackDefault` value of **false**, Microsoft 365 groups **won't automatically** be enabled for write back when they're created.
+ If a `directorySetting` named **Group.Unified** exists with a `NewUnifiedGroupWritebackDefault` value of **false**, Microsoft 365 groups **won't automatically** be enabled for write-back when they're created.
 If the value is not specified or it is set to true, newly created Microsoft 365 groups **will automatically** be written back.

 You can also use the PowerShell cmdlet [AzureADDirectorySetting](https://docs.microsoft.com/azure/active-directory/enterprise-users/groups-settings-cmdlets)